FandSonthesizer/HarmonicShaper/README.md

 - 4 harmonic waves can be generated
 - selectable waveform: SIN, TRI, RMP, SAW and Square
 - Clean and harmonic blend mixer
-- harmonics adjustable form 7 undertones to 7 overtones
+- harmonics adjustable from 7 undertones to 7 overtones